Colin Vaines: 2010–present: freelance production and creative development consultancy

 In 2022, he was executive producer of Doctor Who Am I, a documentary by Matthew Jacobs and Vanessa Yuille about fandom and the controversial 1996 Doctor Who movie which Matthew Jacobs wrote and which featured Paul McGann as the Eighth Doctor.
 The film had its premiere at the Sci-Fi London festival in May 2022, where it won the audience award, and went on to play successfully at film festivals and conventions around the world.
 It received its US premiere in March 2023.

-Vaines is executive producer of Born Criminal, the feature debut of artist Pauline Amos, who wrote, directed and performs in the film.
+Vaines is executive producer of Branded (2024), the feature debut of artist Pauline Amos, who wrote, directed and performs in the film.

 He is producer with Lee Brazier on The Beauty of Sharks, a thriller set in Italy written by Rob Green and to be directed by Peter Chelsom.

 With Julia Taylor-Stanley, he is executive producer of Faithfull, a biography of the iconic singer Marianne Faithfull.